Blood Is Thicker Than Water – Origin & Meaning

 The English priest John Lydgate also used the term in 1412.
 He states, “For naturelly blod wil ay of kynde / Draw unto blod, wher he may it fynde.”

-The first use of the proverb in the United States can be traced to the Journal of Athabasca Department, published in 1821.
+An early use of the proverb in the United States can be traced to the Journal of Athabasca Department, published in 1821, where it claimed the idiom meant that the bond you make with those you shed blood with is stronger than anything else.

 Aldous Huxley used a similar proverb to blood is thicker than water in Ninth Philosopher’s Song in 1920.
 The line goes, “Blood, as all men know, than water’s thicker / But water’s wider, thank the Lord, than blood.”